Adidem23/OrgAuth/README.md

 ## About The Project :

 ## OrgAuth : Empowering Organizations, Securing Access
 This is organization authorization platform .
-This platform provides various services to manage users in organization
+This platform provides various services to manage users in organization adn makes it easier to admin co-ordinate things inside organization .

 ## Key Features :